 - Add descriptive tags to help describe and categorize the book for readers.

 - Notes for the publisher: Use this section to submit a private note to the publisher.
-This can include any actions that resulted from accessing the title, such as such as "I have ordered 10 copies of this for my bookstore," "I am planning an author event," or "This title is this month's staff favorite."
+This can include any actions that resulted from accessing the book, such as such as "I have ordered 10 copies of this for my bookstore," "I am planning an author event," or "This book is this month's staff favorite."
 Even if just to say that you enjoyed the book and will be hand-selling or recommending it to patrons and/or colleagues.

 *If you have a legitimate reason why you're unable to submit feedback for a certain book, that information is helpful to both the publisher and NetGalley team, but please note that it does not count towards your Ratio.